TheOdinProject/curriculum/nodeJS/authentication/Authentication.md

 Now that we have the ability to put users in our database, let's allow them to log-in to see a special message on our home page!
 We're going to step through the process one piece at a time, but first, take a minute to glance at the [passportJS website](http://www.passportjs.org/docs/username-password/) the documentation here has pretty much everything you need to get set up.
 You're going to want to refer back to this when you're working on your project.

-PassportJs uses what they call _Strategies_ to authenticate users.
+PassportJS uses what they call _Strategies_ to authenticate users.
 They have over 500 of these strategies, but we're going to focus on the most basic (and most common), the username-and-password, or what they call the `LocalStrategy` [(documentation here)](http://www.passportjs.org/docs/username-password/).
 We have already installed and required the appropriate modules so let's set it up!

 We need to add 3 functions to our app.js file, and then add an app.post for our `/log-in` path.
 Add them somewhere before the line that initializes passport for us: `app.use(passport.initialize())`.